Midhunmiyu/Midhunmiyu/README.md

 # 💫 About Me:
-Iam currently working as a junior python developer in Noviindus technologies
+Iam currently working as a Freelancer

 ## 🌐 Socials: